Klonoa: Character

-The series stars the titular character, Klonoa, who has features of a dog, cat, and rabbit but is not explicitly any particular animal.
+The series stars the titular character, Klonoa, who has features of a cat and rabbit but is not explicitly any particular animal.
 He is described within the games and manga as a "Dream Traveler", who is fated to travel to various places where the state of dreams is in danger.
 Voice acting for Klonoa in most appearances is provided by Kumiko Watanabe, although English dub performances have been provided by Eric Stitt in the Wii remake of Klonoa: Door to Phantomile, and by an uncredited voice actor in Klonoa Beach Volleyball.
 He has Namco's mascot Pac-Man on the side of his blue hat.
 Wanting to be a hero, he is young and very kind-hearted and is willing to go against all odds to make sure justice is served.
 He is easily able to befriend characters along the way who support his cause.
 His attitude is innocent and even a bit naive, as shown in Klonoa 2: Lunatea's Veil.

 Klonoa was designed by Yoshihiko Arai.
 Arai's first design, "Shady", had a shadow-like appearance.
 However, he felt that the lack of color did not seem tasteful, and dropped the design.
 His next design was created with characteristically animal eyes and long ears, as Arai felt that a person's eyes and silhouette are the features noticed when they are first met.
 He added a large hat with a Pac-Man emblem on it and collar to give the character a childlike and energetic quality.
 The design was kept and used for Klonoa.